 A Global Manufacturer of Investment Cast Structural Components

-Stereo lithography is an additive manufacturing process using liquid UV-curable photopolymer and a UV laser to build parts a layer at a time.
+Stereolithography is an additive manufacturing process using liquid UV-curable photopolymer and a UV laser to build parts one layer at a time.
 On each layer, the laser beam traces a cross-section pattern on the surface of the liquid resin.
-Exposure to the UV laser light cures, solidifies the pattern traced on the resin and adheres it to the layer below.
-After a pattern has been traced, the SLA's elevator platform descends by a single layer thickness, 0.002" to 0.006".
-Then, a resin-filled blad sweeps across the part cross section, re-coating it with fresh material.
-On this new liquid surface, the subsequent layer of pattern is traced.
-This process is repeated until the complete 3-D part is formed.
-After building, parts are cleaned of excess resin by immersion in a chemical bath and then cured in a UV oven.
+Exposure to the UV laser light cures and, solidifies the pattern while adhering it to the layer below.
+After a pattern has been traced, the SLA's elevator platform descends by a single layer thickness (0.002" to 0.006") while a resin-filled blade sweeps across the part cross section, re-coating it with fresh material.
+This process is repeated until the complete 3D part is formed.
+Once complete, parts are cleaned of excess resin by chemical bath immersion and then cured in a UV oven.

 Contact our SLA Lab directly for a quote: